HeddyM/SQL-Project-1/starting_with_questions.md

 Tel Aviv-Yafo (1 category) - Home/Shop by Brand/YouTube
 Toronto (1 category) - Home/Apparel/Headgear

 Note: Toronto is the only city in Canada that had any sales recorded in the database and Tel Aviv_Yafo is the only city in Israel in the database so the city and country results are exactly the same.

-Note: There were so many records for each country where just 1 items was purchased from and category that I decided to limit the results to those categories where 5 or more items were ordered within each country or city.
+Note: There were many records for each country where just 1 item was purchased from that category so I decided to limit the results to those categories where 5 or more items were ordered within each country or city.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**